cargry-lang/.github/profile/README.md

 ---

-Until I self-host Suzlun, I plan to use F#.
+Until I self-host Corjure, I plan to use Rust.

-Now, migrating to Rust.

-All of Suzlun is developped by me, [devtolog](https://github.com/devtolog).
+All of Corjure is developped by me, [devtolog](https://github.com/devtolog).
 So it will take to develop for a long time.

 <br>

-since 2/15/2026
+since 7/7/2026

-move from Rectol Language on 5/23/2026